sdgroeve/DeepVisionBenchmarks/README.md

 # DeepVision: Flexible Medical Image Classification Framework

-A PyTorch Lightning-based framework for training and evaluating various deep learning models on the DermaMNIST dataset.
-The framework is designed to be model-agnostic, allowing easy experimentation with different architectures from HuggingFace's model hub.
+A PyTorch Lightning-based framework for training and evaluating various deep learning models on medical image datasets.
+The framework is designed to be both model-agnostic and dataset-agnostic, allowing easy experimentation with different architectures and datasets.

 ## Project Overview

-This project implements a flexible deep learning pipeline for medical image classification that can work with any image classification model from HuggingFace.
-It currently uses the DermaMNIST dataset, which contains dermatoscopic images for skin lesion classification.
+This project implements a flexible deep learning pipeline that can work with:
+- Any image classification model from HuggingFace
+- Any image dataset through custom DataModules
+- Currently configured for DermaMNIST as an example

 ## Model Support

 The framework supports a wide range of model architectures from HuggingFace, including but not limited to:

-- Vision Transformers (ViT) - various sizes and configurations
+- Vision Transformers (ViT)
 - Swin Transformers
 - DeiT (Data-efficient Image Transformers)
 - ConvNeXT
-- BEiT (Bidirectional Encoder representation from Image Transformers)
+- BEiT

+## Dataset Support

+The framework can be easily adapted to work with different datasets:

+1. Built-in support for:
+   - Medical image datasets (e.g., DermaMNIST)
+   - Standard vision datasets (e.g., ImageNet-style)
+   - Custom datasets

+2. Dataset requirements:
+   - Image data in any common format
+   - Classification labels
+   - Train/validation/test splits (can be created automatically)

 ## Project Structure

 ```
-DeepVisionBenchmarks/
+deeplearning_ViT_PCAM/
 ├── src/
-│   ├── data/              # Dataset handling modules
+│   ├── data/              # Dataset modules
 │   │   └── dermmnist_datamodule.py
 │   ├── models/           # Model implementations
 │   │   └── model_factory.py